Other Helpful Links

 B.A., University of Nebraska @ Kearney

-Leigh is an Equity actor, free-lance director, and Equity stage manager, and has worked in various theatres around the country.
+Leigh is an Equity actor, free-lance Director, SDC (Stage Directors & Choreographers, Associate Member), and Equity stage manager, who has worked in various theatres around the country.
 Broadway credits include work as a production assistant on the 1996 Tony-nominated Juan Darien: A Carnival Mass, directed by Julie Taymor (Lion King), and as a production assistant/stage manager for the Broadway revival of The Little Foxes starring Stockard Channing, and directed by Tony Award-winner Jack O'Brien (Hairspray, The Full Monty).
 He also worked as the assistant to the director for the Toronto production of Shirley Valentine (starring Helen Reddy).
 Off-Broadway and regional credits as an actor include Little Heart, (with Michael Gross) a full development reading for the New Harmony Project, IN; The Marriage of Bette and Boo, Orphans, and Balm in Gilead, all for the Alley Theatre in Houston, TX; The Heiress for the Arvada Center in Denver, CO; the American National Theatre Academy's touring showcase with Marshall W. Mason, for both the Douglas Fairbanks Theatre in NYC and the John F. Kennedy Center in Washington, D.C., and numerous summers working with the National New Play Network workshops in Washington, DC.

 Leigh holds the MFA in Acting and Directing from the University of Idaho, and a BA in Secondary Education (Speech/Theatre and Journalism) from the University of Nebraska at Kearney.